Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

-Each angular observable, and $A_{CP}$, is determined from the partial decay rate $d\Gamma_i/dq^2_i\,(\text{Tag})$, where `Tag' refers to the angular and flavor tags defined by the piece-wise integration from Eqs.~\ref{eq:integral} and \ref{eq:integralcosK}.
-The partial decay rate depends on the yield in each Tag and $q^2$ bin, and the yields are measured independently through the same fit methods used for the BF measurement but with the candidates split by Tag and $q^2$ region.
+Each angular observable, and $A_{CP}$, is determined from the partial decay rate $d\Gamma_i/dq^2_i\,(\text{Tag})$, where ``Tag'' refers to the angular and flavor tags defined by the piecewise integration from Eqs.~(\ref{eq:integral}) and (\ref{eq:integralcosK}).
+The partial decay rate depends on the yield in each Tag and $q^2$ bin, and the yields are measured independently through the same fit methods used for the BF measurement but with the candidates splitted by Tag and $q^2$ region.
 The fits use the same modeling described earlier, including the same treatment of floating components, but with shapes determined independently in each Tag and $q^2$ region.
 The results for $\langle A_i \rangle$, $\langle S_i \rangle$, and $A_{CP}$, including both statistical and systematic uncertainties added in quadrature, are shown in Fig.~\ref{fig:asyAS}.
+A tabulated version is given in Supplemental Material~\cite{supplemental}.
 In general, the null-test observables show agreement with the SM predictions of zero.

 The systematic uncertainties typically range from negligible to 50\% of the statistical uncertainty, depending on the observable and the $q^2$ region.
 These arise from the following sources: the model used in the $U_\text{miss}$ fits, the $D^-$ ST yield, the input $D^+$ lifetime, the estimation of the efficiency correction, and the limited size of the MC simulation sample.
-The leading systematic uncertainties are from the $U_\text{miss}$ fits; these are evaluated by repeating the analysis after either changing the simulation shape or fixed yield, the largest contribution from background shape, or the fixed peaking background yield.
+The leading systematic uncertainties are from the $U_\text{miss}$ fits; these are evaluated by repeating the analysis after either changing the simulation shape or fixed yield, the largest contribution from the background shape, or the fixed peaking background yield.